hartmaj2/25-26-diskretni-matematika/Handouts/latex_notes.md

 ## Preamble

+Possible to define pagestyle using `\pagestyle{style}` command:
+- style - plain, empty, headings
+  - with fancyheader - fancy

 Here list of all used packages:
 - geometry - sets the layout of the paper (a4,a5), margins etc.
   - pro tip - use `showframe` option for debugging